bsakel/bsakel.github.io/input/index.md

 ---
 # Hello World!

-Hello from my first Statiq page on Github Pages.
+Hello from my first Statiq page on Github Pages (now with autobuild on push).